 Associates who wish to seek election or appointment to a political office must obtain approval from their manager, Government Affairs, and the Associate Conduct Officer.
 To request approval complete and submit the Outside Activities Approval Request Form.
+Associates must also submit the Outside Activities Approval Request Form.
 Associates must also submit the Outside Activities Approval Request Form before serving in statewide or national leadership positions, as well as certain local leadership positions, with political organizations.
 All requests are reviewed to assess the potential for conflicts of interest and/or reputational risk.
 It is within Regions' sole discretion to approve or disapprove an associate's request to seek election or appointment to public office.